FOR IMMEDIATE RELEASE

 July 24, 2015

-Calista Corporation Board Selects FIrst Chairwoman in Corporate History
+Calista Corporation Board Selects First Chairwoman in Corporate History

 Margaret Pohjola Voted to Serve 2015-2016

-(Anchorage, Alaska) - Calista Corporation's Board of Directors voted in the first chairwoman in corporate history.
+Calista Corporation’s Board of Directors voted in the first chairwoman in corporate history.
 Margaret Pohjola, a shareholder with ties to Chuathbaluk, was voted in July 23.
 Board officers, like the chair, serve one-year terms following a vote by fellow directors.
 Outgoing Chair Willie Kasayulie had served the maximum of three consecutive annual terms.
 Directors are voted upon by shareholders and serve three-year terms.

 “It is humbling to follow in the footsteps of early directors like Nora Guinn and Gladys Jung,” said Pohjola.
 “Calista is currently riding a wave of operational and shareholder successes.
 I look forward to partnerships with the directors, management and shareholders over the next year.”

-Earlier this year Calista announced 2014 audit results with revenues of $402 Million.
+Calista announced 2014 audit results with revenues of $402 Million.
 This is the second-highest in corporate history.
 Net income was the third-highest in corporate history at $32.7 Million.
-The total distribution of Calista's shareholder dividends is $31.3 Million, with 50 percent of that total declared in the last three years.
+The total distribution of Calista’s shareholder dividends is $31.3 Million, with 50 percent of that total declared in the last three years.

 Pohjola’s background includes accounting work for Cook Inlet Tribal Council, NANA and the Alaska Native Tribal Health Consortium.
 Pohjola graduated from UAA with a degree in management.